axelzwaans/do-it/README.md

 ## User stories

 Before starting this project, I thought about how this software application might provide value to a user.
 Using agile methodology, I identified a set of user stories and and used GitHub projects to document them.
-I tagged them either as 'must have' (this is functionality which my app has) and 'could have' (functionality which my app doesn't have, but would be a good feature.)
+I tagged them either as 'must have' (this is functionality which my app has) or 'could have' (functionality which my app doesn't have, but would be a good feature.)

 ![github-issues](../vanlife_blog/vanlife_blog/static/images-readme/github_issues.png)